TESTMECS/black-sholes/README.md

 - Calculate button to explicitly trigger calculations and store results in SQLite database
 - Historical calculation storage and retrieval
 - Adjustable parameters for heatmap visualization
+- FastAPI backend with JWT authentication and OpenAPI documentation
-- Flask server to host the Streamlit application
+- Python SDK for programmatic access to the API
+- Streamlit frontend for interactive visualization

 ## Installation